JeffGiroux/f5_terraform/Azure_Secure_Enclave_Public_DMZ/README.md

 ## Version
 This template is tested and worked in the following version Terraform v0.12.6
-+ provider.azurerm v1.32.1
++ provider.azurerm v1.36.1
-+ provider.local v1.3.0
++ provider.local v1.4.0
 + provider.null v2.1.2
 + provider.template v2.1.2

 ## Introduction

 This solution uses an Terraform template to launch a Four NICs deployment of a cloud-focused BIG-IP VE cluster (Active/Standby) in Microsoft Azure.
 Traffic flows from an ALB to the BIG-IP VE which then processes the traffic to application servers.
-This is the standard cloud design where the BIG-IP VE instance is running with Four interfaces: Management , External, To-service, and From-service (where the later two interfaces would be use in experimental with SSL Orchestration)  .
+This is the standard cloud design where the BIG-IP VE instance is running with Two interfaces: Management and External.

 The BIG-IP VEs have the [Local Traffic Manager (LTM)](https://f5.com/products/big-ip/local-traffic-manager-ltm) module and [Application_Security_Module (ASM)](https://www.f5.com/pdf/products/big-ip-application-security-manager-overview.pdf) enabled to provide advanced traffic management functionality.
 This means you can also configure the BIG-IP VE to enable F5's L4/L7 security features, access control, and intelligent traffic management.
 The suggested SKU is F5-BIG-LTM-VE-1G-V16 base SKU, so we can also enable WAF and Telemetry Streaming for future developments